torvalds/linux/Documentation/media/v4l-drivers/cafe_ccic.rst

 There are a few load-time options, most of which can be changed after loading via sysfs as well:

- - alloc_bufs_at_load:  Normally, the driver will not allocate any DMA buffers until the time comes to transfer data.
+ - alloc_bufs_at_load:  Normally, the driver will yest allocate any DMA buffers until the time comes to transfer data.
 If this option is set, then worst-case-sized buffers will be allocated at module load time.
    This option nails down the memory for the life of the module, but